nonapod/gzinflatekiller/README.md

 NOTE!
 =====
+although previously mentioned it may have been missed but:
 One of the regular expressions matches \r\n lines, this is because it left a trail of these beneath the infection, remove this regular expression from the PATTERNS variable if you want to retain these in your files, you may use these and they may be important to you.